 Evaluation and Criteria

-RFF proposals for City General Funds for Housing, Human Services, or Health; Arts and Culture; Children, Youth, and Education projects will be evaluated using Attachments A-1, A-2, and A-3.
+RFF proposals for City General Funds for Housing, Human Services, or Health; Children, Youth, and Education; and Arts and Culture projects will be evaluated using Attachments A-1, A-2, and A-3.

 City Strategic Priorities - In addition, each proposal for funds will be evaluated by City staff in terms of its compatibility with the aforementioned key priority areas (see Attachments B-1, B-2, and B-3).
 Applications by Quasi-Governmental organizations will be evaluated by City Budget staff.